p3t33/networking/README.md

 After server and client ends communication data sent to server can be found at ./server_output.txt

-In case you decide to run manually
+In case you decide to run manually (after ./compile.sh is done):
-1. Run ./tcp_server.out which is preconfigured with tcp ports 9090, 9091, 9092.
+1. Run ./server.out which is preconfigured with tcp ports 9090, 9091, 9092.
 2. Now run the 3 clients (clients must be run with environment variables):
     * ./tcp_client.out 9090 127.0.0.1 ./client_text_files/text1.txt
     * ./tcp_client.out 9091 127.0.0.1 ./client_text_files/text2.txt